Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within

 \section{Stochastic Numerical Methods}

-We develop numerical methods for the drift-diffusion dynamics of microstructures both in the inertial and over-damped regimes.
-To handle the incompressibility constraint for the surface hydrodynamics we make use of our generalized vector potential formulation discussed in Section~\ref{sec:hydrodynamic_vec_poten_formulation}.
+We develop numerical methods for the drift-diffusion dynamics of microstructures both in the inertial and overdamped regimes.
+To handle the incompressibility constraint for the surface hydrodynamics we make use of the generalized vector potential formulation discussed in Section~\ref{sec:hydrodynamic_vec_poten_formulation}.